tejacques/ConfigManager/README.md

 Additional Features
 -------------------

 While in debug mode, ConfigManager will first look for files that end in .dev.conf with the given name, unless a fully specified file path is given.
-This is ideal for different thing such as connection strings between dev and prod.
+This is ideal for things that differ between dev and prod such as a connection string.

 Road Map
 --------